Anti-Magic Academy: The 35th Test Platoon: Characters

 She is the younger sister of Takeru Kusanagi.
 She is very strong and possesses the body of a demon.
 She also seems to have a "brother complex" shown when she gets jealous due to the other girls in his squad trying to gain his affection.

 Media

-Light novels
+Light novel

 The first light novel volume was published by Fujimi Shobo under their Fujimi Fantasia Bunko imprint on May 19, 2012.
 A total of thirteen volumes and one side story volume have been released, with the final volume released on July 20, 2016.